zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-06-opt-computer_setup.md

-# Appendix 1: Computer setup for COMP0035 and COMP0034
+# Activity 6 (optional): Computer setup for COMP0035 and COMP0034

+[Skip to next](1-07-opt-integrate-IDE-GitHub.md) if you already completed this.

 You need a python coding environment with the following.